 The MCT will be administered at post-test only due to the limited time to carry out testing in the period prior to the delivery of the intervention and only for a subsample of 15 pupils per school.
-This will reduce the burden on schools and pupils and keep costs to a minimum, but the reduction in sample size means that it will be necessary to interpret findings carefully, as it is less likely that the estimate of impact will be statistically significant.
+This will reduce the burden on schools and pupils and keep costs to a minimum.
 We will seek to explore the means by which SfV affects the primary outcome measure in order to isolate the impact of direct mapping and compare the differential impact of each strategy.
 Again, all the post-tests will be administered by Qa Research and testing will take place in June and July 2021.